-Growing a garden in containers is an increasingly popular way to adorn your outdoor space.
-Small-space dwellers have the option to create a garden on a patio, deck or even a fire escape.
+Growing gardens in containers is an increasingly popular way to adorn your outdoor space.
+Small-space dwellers have the option to create a garden on a patio, deck, or even a fire escape.
 Start the season off right by properly preparing your pots for the growing season.
-Whether they are terracotta, resin, glazed ceramic or plastic, here are some pointers on how to clean garden pots.
+Whether they are terracotta, resin, glazed ceramic, or plastic, here are some pointers on how to clean garden pots.

 Wash.
 Your.
 Pots.